 Nepal is one of the most underdeveloped countries in the world and the country is still trying to recover and rebuild since the earthquake of 2015.
-But together with hardworking and compassionate volunteers, and our organisational partners, Volunteering Journeys can do something to help.
-Our Building Project in Nepal brings together graduates, students, career breakers, family volunteers, and people of all ages to give something back to the communities that need a little kindness in their lives.
-Not only is our building project great for enhancing your CV as well as your interpersonal skillset, but it can also be a life changing experience that allows you to travel and help others at the same time.
-On a personal level, many find volunteering in Nepal to be a soul searching adventure, one that adds meaning and depth to your life.
-And whether you’ve had experience building or not, you could be an invaluable resource to our team of helpers.
+Together with hardworking and compassionate volunteers, and our local partners, Volunteering Journeys can do something to help.
+Our Building Project in Nepal allows Engineering graduates and students to learn about construction and building work in a developing country with limited resources.
+Not only is our building project great for enhancing your CV but it can also be a life changing experience that allows you to travel and learn about the world at the same time.
+On a personal level, many find this internship in Nepal to be a soul searching adventure, one that adds meaning and depth to your life.
+And whether or not you’ve had experience with building or structural desgin, you could be an invaluable resource to the local team of engineers.

-As a nation with so many underprivileged communities and with millions left homeless after the earthquake, rebuilding and rehousing is critical for survival for the families of Nepal.
-So the work that our volunteers do here really does make a measurable difference.
-And that’s one of the biggest rewards with a project like this; you can see the direct benefits of the time you devote and you can touch the lives of others in an unbelievable way.
-Whether you are on a gap year, in the middle of a career change, or just looking for an immersive travel experience during the summer, the Volunteering Journeys Building Project in Nepal will teach you more than you can imagine.
+As a nation with so many environmental conditions, after the earthquake, rebuilding and rehousing using eco friendly and environmentally efficient ways has become more important.
+The work that our students do here really does make a measurable difference.
+And that’s one of the biggest rewards with a project like this; you can see the direct benefits of the time you devote and you can connect with locals in an unbelievable way.
+Whether you in the middle of a university degree or just looking for an immersive travel experience during the summer, this Volunteering Journeys Building Project in Nepal will teach you more than you can imagine.

 The Volunteering Journeys Building Project is based in rural Nepal which were hugely devastated by the earthquake.
 It was the biggest earthquake in over 80 years and thousands of families were left to sleep on the streets with no water or electricity.
 Supplies were flown in from all over the world but a few years on local engineers are now looking for students to assist them in converting energy efficient and earthquake resistant constructions, conserving natural resources and energy reduction through architectural redesign work, generating energy from renewable resources and creating green and eco friendly community spaces.

-If you choose to volunteer with us in Nepal you will spend your time working with the local Nepali school community to help them rebuild schools that have been destroyed by the disaster.
+If you choose to join this engineering internship in Nepal you will spend your time working with the local engineers and communities to help them rebuild schools and homes with much more environmentally friendly and energy efficient methods.
 Tasks may include visiting project sites and staying on site as required, preparing site plans and specifications including costing estimates, investigating natural resources, wildlife and plants in the area, analysing environmental reports on land conditions such as drainage and energy usage, preparing graphic representations of proposed plans using computer aided design and drafting, creating dummy models of eco friendly houses and sites, creating environmental impact reports and so on.
-This is a just a glimpse into what’s involved in our program but we do ask that our volunteers remain open minded and flexible, as other needs may crop up from day to day.
-Volunteers will also need work sensitively as many of the children will be traumatised from losing their homes, and you may need to help teach the children about the water purification systems that you install.
-The possibilities of what you may be doing when you’re here are endless; the most important thing is that you’re willing to help.
+This is a just a glimpse into what’s involved in our program but we do ask that our volunteers and students remain open minded and flexible, as other needs may crop up from day to day.
+You will also need work remotely and at times with limited resources.
+The possibilities of what you may be doing when you’re here are endless; the most important thing is that you’re willing to learn and give back.

-With such a varied amount of structural redesign involved, you will soon find your forte.
-But rest assured, whatever jobs you take on during your time with us, they will make a huge difference to the schools, the teachers, the children, and the families of Nepal.
-And as you’ll be conveniently housed in the capital, there will be much to explore at the weekends and during your own free time.
+With such a varied amount of structural redesign involved, you will soon learn a lot.
+But rest assured, this will also make a huge difference to the the community of Nepal.
+And as you’ll be conveniently housed near Kathmandu valley, there will be much to explore this incredible country at the weekends and during your own free time.